 Best Place for Families: Nusa Dua

-With children in tow, finding the right base is absolutely essential.
-With younger ones, the options are best at the gated complex of Nusa Dua.
-The dozen or so upmarket resorts are all family-friendly, each with a children’s pool (often with water slides) and kid’s club offering engaging activities all day, as well as extensive children’s menus in the restaurants and child-minding services.
+The dozen or so upmarket resorts in Nusa Dua are all family-friendly, each with a children’s pool (often with water slides) and kid’s club offering engaging activities all day, as well as extensive children’s menus in the restaurants and child-minding services.
 All resorts also feature massive gardens and almost all face an exquisite beach with calm waters, while Nusa Dua itself is clean, quiet and devoid of crowds and traffic.
 Just north, the resort region of Tanjung Benoa is a more affordable version of Nusa Dua, and is probably more appealing to teenagers because of its extensive range of inexpensive water sports.

 Best Beach in Bali: Pasir Putih